 Lines Are Drawn

-The Act Goes Into Effect
+Military Service Act Goes Into Effect

 Supporters were mainly the families of soldiers, older generations and those with close British ties.